Salon At Home Foot Care

 - After soaking, dry your feet completely with a clean washcloth.
 Now, your skin will be much softer and thus the perfect time to treat the areas of dry and thickened skin.
 Using a pumice stone or foot file, scrape your feet to remove any dead skin, lessen any callous and hard areas caused by pressure from ambulation. ***DO NOT USE ANY SHARP INSTRUMENTS – IMPROPER USE CAN LEAD TO INJURY CAUSING PAIN AND INFECTIONS: WHICH WE WANT TO FULLY AVOID***

 - A foot mask/peel can be used instead of a pumice stone or foot file to remove any dead skin.
 For some people, it may be the safer option or more preferred as it may last longer and cause less physical discomfort.

 - Next step is to file and shape your nails.
 A nail cutter/trimmer/nipper can be used to cut your nails to the length and shape you want.
 We recommend cutting straight across and then with a nail file to buff out the corners – this method will help to avoid development of any ingrown toenails.

-- Avoid damage to your cuticles.
-Instead of cutting them simply apply cuticle oil to help keep your cuticles soft and moisturized.
-This will also help prevent your nail polish from chipping.
+- Avoid damage to your cuticles instead apply cuticle oil to help keep your cuticles soft and moisturized and prevent your nail polish from chipping.